ARCLeeds/website-documents/libraries1.md

 ##**Why use libraries**

-Libraries save time and effort when you develop software.
+Libraries save time and effort when you develop software and organise code into distinct modules.
 ​
 ##**What?**